-Pure superior blow-out fractures (i.e. those without an associated orbital rim fracture) are uncommon.
-They are usually seen in patients with pneumatisation of the orbital roof 1,5.
-Fractures may only involve the sinus, the anterior cranial fossa (less common), or both sinus and anterior cranial fossa.
-In the latter, CSF leaks and meningitis may occur.
+Pure superior blow-out fractures (without associated orbital rim fracture) are uncommon.
+They are usually seen in patients with pneumatization of the orbital roof 2,4.

 Lateral blow-out fracture

-Lateral blow-out fractures are rare as the bone is thick and bounded by muscle.
-If fractures are present they are usually in the presence of orbital rim or significant craniofacial injuries.
+Pure lateral blow-out fractures are rare, as the bone is thick and bounded by muscle.
+If fractures are present they are usually associated with orbital rim or other significant craniofacial injuries.

-Radiographs no longer have a real role to play in the assessment of facial trauma.
-However, if they are obtained, the diagnosis of fractures involving the inferior or medial wall may be suspected by visualisation of fluid with the the maxillary sinus and ethmoidal air cells respectively 4.
-Orbital emphysema may also be visible.
-Under certain circumstances this may give a black eyebrow sign.
-Herniation of orbital fat inferiorly may give a "tear drop" sign.
+However, if they are obtained, the diagnosis of fractures involving the inferior or medial wall may be suspected by visualization of fluid with the maxillary sinus and ethmoidal air cells, respectively 3.
+A few named signs have been described:

-In addition to evaluating the location and extent of the fracture, other features that need to be assessed and commented on include:
+In addition to evaluating the location and extent of fracture(s), other features requiring assessment and report include:

-- may result in stretching or compression of the optic nerve
+- presence of intraorbital (usually extraconal) hemorrhage: may result in stretching or compression of the optic nerve

-- suspected if there is an acute change in angle of the muscle 4
+- extraocular muscle entrapment: suspected if there is an acute change in angle of the muscle 3

 - prolapse of orbital fat